-NOTE: This program is only open to Economics and Business Administration majors.
+NOTE: This program is ONLY open to Economics majors.

 In this exchange program, you will enroll directly in classes at the University of Edinburgh.
 The University of Edinburgh is an international university with more than 30,000 students, of which roughly 350 are international exchange students.
 The university was founded in 1582 and is the sixth-oldest university in the English-speaking world.
 It is one of the top universities in the world.
 Numerous key figures in modern history have studied at the university, including naturalist Charles Darwin, philosopher David Hume, inventor Alexander Graham Bell, and even a few signatories of the American declaration of independence.

 Edinburgh has a long history of serving students from the United States.
-American students currently form the second largest population of international students at the university.
-Students will be expected to take the majority of their courses in economics or business.
+American students currently make up the second largest population of international students at the university.
+Students will be expected to take the majority of their courses in economics.

 There is a wealth of support and help available to visiting students at the University.
 Edinburgh Global and College Visiting Student Offices will help you from your initial enquiries, throughout the application process through to your time in Edinburgh.
 You will be allocated a personal tutor, a dedicated academic member of staff who will be able to support you throughout your studies.
 The UK has laws protecting LGBT people from discrimination and is a marriage equality country.